-Images of real people using your real products, and better yet, images of happy people benefiting from using your products, is a trend that can help you entice more users.
+Images of real people using your real products — better yet, images of happy people benefiting from using your products — is a trend that can help you entice more users.

-Here’s how WeWork’s Santa Monica landing page uses the trend:
+Here’s how WeWork’s Santa Monica landing page does it: